 These activities will help students strengthen their word decoding and word recognition skills.
 It helps students extend the guided reading lesson with guided writing, word work, and phonemic awareness activities.

 Knowing When to Move Students Up a Level

 Having a mastery checklist for each reading level will easily guide you when it comes to pairing students with the right reading level.

 Between occasional assessments and performance assessments, you can check off what students have mastered using this mastery checklist.
 Simply bump students up when they have sufficiently mastered that reading level.

 Being Successful with Teaching Guided Reading

 Keeping routine and consistency with these practices each day will allow students to grow their reading abilities.
 It’s important to constantly monitor progress and regroup as needed to best support student learning and growth.

 To better support teachers, I put together a resource that includes all the activities and tools needed for guided reading levels AA-D in one large mega bundle.
 It includes everything, but the books!
 Literally, it is full of over 1,700 pages.
 There are many activities in a one page mat format.
 I tried to keep it as low prep as possible without compromising on the quality of the activities.
 Click here or the bundle picture to follow the link to the resource.

 It is my hope that this bundle will help support teachers through planning and teaching guided reading to their students.
 It was created with a lot of love.

-If you would like to test drive my guided reading bundle, I have a decent size sample that you can receive for free when you sign-up for my free newsletter.
+If you would like to test drive my guided reading bundle, I have a decent size guided reading freebie that you can receive for free when you sign-up for my free newsletter.
 You can do that here.
-Make sure to check your downloads folder for it!
+Make sure to check your downloads folder for it.
 Click here to sign-up!

 Thanks for stopping by The Candy Class.
 Be blessed!